Jh123x/Orbital/README.md

 ### Tech Stack
 1. Gameplay and Graphics
-  1.Pygame: Used for making the game and the animations
+  - Pygame: Used for making the game and the animations
 2. AI and Data Science Technologies
-  1. Gym: For making the AI agent for the game
+  - Gym: For making the AI agent for the game
-  2. Pytorch: Provides the Neural Network Infrastructure
+  - Pytorch: Provides the Neural Network Infrastructure
-  3. Numpy: Fast Array Computation
+  -  Numpy: Fast Array Computation
-  4. Matplotlib: Visualising Data and Debugging
+  -  Matplotlib: Visualising Data and Debugging
-  5. OpenCV 2: Image Preprocessing and playing back video
+  -  OpenCV 2: Image Preprocessing and playing back video
 3. Optimisation Technologies
-  1. Multiprocessing and Asyncio: Running stuff in parallel to make them faster
+  -  Multiprocessing and Asyncio: Running stuff in parallel to make them faster
-  2. Sockets and pickle: For sending data across the network
+  -  Sockets and pickle: For sending data across the network
-  3. Sqlite3: For storing items in the databases
+  -  Sqlite3: For storing items in the databases
 4. Software Engineering
-  1. PyUnit: For unit tests
+  -  PyUnit: For unit tests
-  2. Logging: For logging for data
+  -  Logging: For logging for data
-  3. cx_Freeze: Compilation of python to executable
+  -  cx_Freeze: Compilation of python to executable

 ### Development RoadMap
 ![](images/RoadMap.png)